575 Bright Horizons jobs in the United Kingdom

 Responsibilities:

-• Stay current with the latest research and best practices in child development, early intervention, and educational psychology.
+• Conduct research on current trends and best practices in child psychology and pedagogy.

 Qualifications: